paoloo/blockchainPOC/README.md

 [docker]: https://www.docker.com

 ## Running
-To run blockchain, just go with docker-compose:
+To run everything together, just go with docker-compose:

 	docker-compose up

+Or, if you want to, run only the blockchain with docker

+    docker run -p 1999:1999 chaincore/developer

-Then, set env var with CHAIN KEY from running chain screen(where docker-compose is running), like:
+get the CHAIN KEY from terminal, go http://localhost:1999, login and set everything up.
+Then, set the env var with the same CHAIN KEY, something like:

     export BCKEY=client:1db6ca297517df0524397018d5506afc28d48ac7977b0d2b64f2e81af1a48811

-To start a web server for the application, run:
+and, to start a web server for the application, run:

     lein ring server

 Or run like heroku:

 	lein with-profile production trampoline run

+That's all ;D

 ## Deploy to Heroku
 - Deploy chain to heroku first, follow instructions on